Skip to content

 This property is impossible with ASCII armor or custom MIME types, where quoting prefixes and reformatting destroy the encoded payload.

 Glossia does not need a custom MIME type.
-The Content-Type is text/plain.
+Its authoritative content is a text/plain part (optionally accompanied by a disposable text/html rendering aid).
 This means:

 • No email client needs updating to handle glossia.